 performance: OneAgent only captures anonymous performance data.
 Monitoring data that can be used to identify individual users (for example, user tags or custom values), aren’t captured.

-User opt-in mode must be enabled at build time and you must have the latest version of OneAgent for Mobile (v7.1.4 or above).
-In addition, you must implement a privacy settings page that allows each individual user of your app to control their preferences and store them using the new API.
-The following steps describe the workflow for setting up user opt-in mode.
+User opt-in mode must be enabled at build time and you must have the latest version of OneAgent for Mobile (v8 or above).
+You must also implement a privacy settings page that allows each individual user of your app to control their preferences and store them using the new API.
+The following steps describe the workflow for setting up the user opt-in mode:

 - Enable user opt-in mode at build time of your app by setting the

 - At startup, OneAgent for Mobile checks the enabled settings of the device.
 By default, the data collection level is set to off and crash reporting is disabled so that, upon the first startup of the app, no data is shared with Dynatrace.

 - When the user confirms their settings, use the new API calls to store the user’s preferences.
 Upon the next startup of your app, OneAgent for Mobile applies the new settings and reports only as much data as the user has agreed to share with Dynatrace.

 Cookie opt-out capability

 To provide your end users with a cookie opt-out capability, Dynatrace must be configured appropriately.
 Usually Dynatrace creates tracking cookies automatically.
 When using cookie